LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 DROP TABLE temperaturas;
 ```
-If we try to SELECT FROM the 'temperaturas' table after deleting it, we will get an error.
+If we try to select from the 'temperaturas' table after deleting it, we will get an error.

 Exercise: In this exercise, we will have a table with data that we do not need.
 We will delete it, create it again, and populate it with the requested data.